January 1992 (1st revision)

 Ladders will be inspected by the worker prior to each use.
-Ladders with broken or missing rungs, broken or split side rails, or with other faulty parts shall not be used.
+Ladders with broken or missing rungs, broken or split side rails, or with other faulty parts shall be removed from use and disposed of immediately.
 Do not place a ladder in front of a door which opens toward the ladder unless the door is locked or otherwise blocked, barricaded, or guarded.
 No one shall go up or down a ladder without the free use of both hands.
+Individuals using ladders must maintain three points of contact at all times.
 If handling material, a rope shall be used to raise or lower the material.

 H. Painting and Spraying